Section 8 Project-Based Housing Assistance

 Low-income households earning 80% or less of the area median income (AMI), with 40% of new admissions required to be extremely low-income, defined as at or below 30% of AMI.

-Eligible Projects
+Eligible Applicants

-Project Based Housing Assistance is based on the local Fair Market Rent (FMR) levels that are determined annually by HUD.
+Project-based Housing Assistance is based on the local Fair Market Rent (FMR) levels that are determined annually by HUD.
 Tenants typically pay 30% of their adjusted income and HUD pays the landlord the difference between that and the FMR.

 Typically 20 years, with the option of pre-paying the mortgage and opting out sooner.